front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 ### `makeDataLoader` usage

-The `makeDataLoader` factory allows developers to build a dataLoader without worrying about the current store scope (in a multi-store environment) or caching concern).
+The `makeDataLoader` factory allows developers to build a DataLoader without worrying about the current store scope (in a multi-store environment) or caching concern).

 Here is an example based on the use case above: